 TinyMCE Advanced improves your text editor options in your admin area.

 To add your own custom buttons to the editor you can use the AddQuicktag plugin.

-Duplicate Posts gives you the option to clone a post or create an additional draft from a current post.
+Duplicate Posts gives you the option to clone a post or create an additional draft from a current post for further editing.